Monarch butterfly: Flight and migration

+In 2025, Project Monarch deployed over 400 solar-powered ultralight transmitters on the thoraxes of that year's southward-migrating monarchs.
+A mid-November 2025 web page showed the routes that the monarchs had taken up to that time.

 Captive-raised monarchs appear capable of migrating to overwintering sites in Mexico, though they have a much lower migratory success rate than do wild monarchs (see section on captive-rearing below).
 Monarch overwintering sites have been discovered recently in Arizona.
-Monarchs from the eastern US generally migrate longer distances than monarchs from the western US.
+Monarchs from the eastern U.S. generally migrate longer distances than monarchs from the western U.S.

 Since the 1800s, monarchs have spread globally, and there are now many non-migratory populations.